joouha/euporie/README.rst

 .. code-block:: console

-   $ euporie --dump notebook.ipynb
+   $ euporie preview notebook.ipynb

 To view a notebook in the system pager, run:

 .. code-block:: console

-   $ euporie --dump --page notebook.ipynb
+   $ euporie preview --page notebook.ipynb

 For more information about the available command line flags, run: